Lina-ElBadrawy/fend-project-memory-game-master/README.md

   - If the cards do not match, both cards are flipped face down.
    -The game ends once all cards have been correctly match

- ## Download and Intall Memory Game
+ ## Download and Install Memory Game
  - Use the following command to get a clone of working Memory Game

       `$git clone https://github.com/Lina-ElBadrawy/fend-project-memory-game-master`